torisimon2/Google-Colab/README.md

 - Once you are on the GitHub page for the notebook you should see a blue button right above the top of the notebook.
 It will say “Open in Colab.”
 Press it.
 - You should now have the notebook opened in Google Colab.

-Please follow the instructions in the notebook from this point forward.
+Please follow the instructions in the notebook.
+Once you have worked through the introduction notebook, move on the others in this order:
+-
+-
+-